nationalarchives/tdr-consignment-api/README.md

 The consignment-api makes use of a commercial Akka licence.

-The build requires a licence token which is stored as an SSM parameter in TDR management account: `/mgmt/akka/licence_token`
+The build requires a licence token which is stored as an SSM parameter in TDR management account: `/mgmt/akka/licence_token`.

+The licence token is set as a repository secret `AKKA_TOKEN` which is then used by the Github actions where needed.

 Details about how to use the licence can be found here: https://www.lightbend.com/account/lightbend-platform/credentials

+#### Running locally

+The latest version of Akka can still be pulled down for local use.

+To ensure when building locally an error is not thrown set the environment variable `AKKA_TOKEN` with some placeholder value.

+For example: `AKKA_TOKEN=dummyTokenValue`